Industrial Bank of Japan: History

 Thereafter, the next 30 years of Japanese history encompassed many adversities for society in general and for financial institutions in particular: the Great Kantō earthquake, the Showa Financial Panic, and finally, the Second World War and the postwar recovery.

-IBJ became a private-sector bank in 1950 and took on legal form under the Long-Term Bank Act of 1952.
+The IBJ, like the Nippon Kangyo Bank, lost its earlier status as semi-public bank by being privatized in 1950, following a recommendation from Supreme Commander of the Allied Powers General Douglas MacArthur.
+It took new legal form under the Long-Term Bank Act of 1952.
 However, the Act was framed within the terms of the US-led Occupation policy of compartmentalizing financial services.
 IBJ was forced to retreat from much of its former investment banking activities and return principally to long-term lending funding by issuing bank debentures.

 During the high-growth period of the Japanese economy in the 1960s, IBJ was particularly active in financing steel production, shipping, shipbuilding, and automobile manufacturing.
 Following the first oil crisis, Japan moved to a pattern of lower growth as a mature economy, and IBJ expanded its customer base at home, and started the process of expansion overseas.

 In Japan, the wholesaling of bank debentures to major financial institutions and the regional banks led to a network of strong relationships.
 This was all supported by the fact that, originally a public-sector bank, IBJ had no keiretsu affiliations: IBJ has always been independent of the large corporate groupings characteristic of Japan and was hence number 2 banker to each and all of the major keiretsu groupings.
 Internationally, IBJ was free to pursue its investment banking ambitions.